-Cost of Production Analysis
+I. Cost of Production Analysis

-Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
-It requires Commerce to request constructed value and COP information from respondent companies in all AD proceedings.
-Accordingly, Commerce requested this information from Industeel and NLMK Belgium.
+Pursuant to section 773(b)(2)(A)(ii) of the Act, we request CV and COP information from respondent companies in all AD proceedings.54 Accordingly, we requested this information from Industeel and NLMK Belgium in this review.

 We examined Industeel's and NLMK Belgium's cost data.
-Based on our review of the quarterly average prices of the three largest material inputs for each company, we determined that our quarterly cost methodology is not warranted for Industeel or NLMK Belgium, and, therefore, we applied our standard methodology of using annual costs based on Industeel's and NLMK Belgium's reported data.
+Based on our review of the quarterly average prices of the three largest material inputs for each company, we determined that our quarterly cost methodology is not warranted for Industeel or NLMK Belgium, and, therefore, we applied our standard methodology of using annual average costs based on Industeel's and NLMK Belgium's reported data.